New Life in the Lincoln Depot

 The biggest expense was for extending partitions, installing wood stoves, rebuilding some floors, buying benches for the waiting rooms, redoing the ticket seller's cage and the like.
 Now the rear half of the first floor, in what would have been a sort of balcony in the original structure that housed the superintendent's offices, there are exhibits.
 Bare of furnishings, the room's walls are decorated mainly with photos.
 On the south wall is a giant blowup of a little-seen woodcut showing the scene outside the depot when some 1,000 well-wishers came to see Lincoln off.
 On the east wall is a collection of photos of “The places he lived, the streets he walked;" on the north wall more of the same showing "The friends he left behind;" on the west wall "The Lincolns of Eighth Street"—all prepared by SSU's Barbara Schiebling.
 Near the west wall hangs a copy in black letters on Plexiglass of the Farewell Address itself, the “150 words some historians rank with the Gettysburg Address.
 Notes Becker.
 "It was completely extemporaneous, as most of his speeches were.
 After he was on the train he figured out he'd said something good, so he wrote it down."
 In the east wall there is a window that overlooks the platform from which those words were spoken.
 There are scuff marks on the wall below the sill, apparently from curious visitors crowding close to look through the glass.

 It is upstairs on the second floor that the central exhibit of the depot is housed.
 The room is carpeted and green window shades keep out the summer sun.
 Along the south wall is a partial replica of the Pennsylvania railroad car that bore Lincoln eastward.
-The windows of this novel stage are the screens for the slide and tape program that plays here to audiences seated in front on, inevitably, waiting room benches.
+The windows of this novel stage are the screens for the slide and tape program that plays here to audiences seated in front on (inevitably and uncomfortably) waiting room benches.

 The show lasts a quick twenty minutes; in fact, events parade across the three screens so fast and so busily that viewers unfamiliar with the period (as most visitors doubtless are) might be forgiven some confusion about who said what about whom and where.
 Still, the show is entertaining, which is the larger aim of the latest generation of electronic tour guides which attempt to do in twenty minutes what the schools typically fail to do in twenty years, namely give the average American some idea of who Lincoln was and why his life is important.
 The show is not free; children are charged 50 cents to get in, adults a dollar and families $2.
 "People in Springfield are so spoiled, " Becker notes with mixed amazement and annoyance, "that some of them actually resent having to pay a little dollar."
 Of course, most of the major Lincoln sites are run by the state or federal governments and are free to the public; only the depot and the Lincoln-Herndon Law Offices are not.
 This is because only those two are privately owned and managed.

-One of the fonder hopes of the sites project personnel was to coordinate the sites so as to offer sightseers some kind of coherent narrative instead of the usual disconnected scurrying from place to place.
+One of the fonder hopes for the Lincoln sites project among the managers of the Lincoln sites was that the programs at the sites might be coordinated so as to offer sightseers a more coherent narrative than the usual disconnected scurrying from place to place.
 The sites project prepared maps with all six major sites on it, but is having trouble distributing them.
 (Perhaps it's just as well.
 The maps show North Grand Avenue just one block north of Jefferson Street, when in fact it is ten, which might explain the number of cars with out-of-state plates circling through the north side of Springfield forlornly searching for the final stop on their—and Lincoln's—tour.)
 Also on offer is a series of six thirty-two-page pamphlets published by the sites project which are being sold around the city—except at the most heavily visited site of all, Lincoln's home, whose proprietor, the National Park Service, has a policy against commercialism of any kind. ("They could easily sell just good stuff," sniffs Becker.
 "They don't have to go into the caps-with-feathers kind of things." )

 Essential for anyone interested in Illinois history and literature.
 Hallwas deservedly won the 2018 Lifetime Achievement Award from the Illinois State Historical Society.